How to Help Your Child Overcome Dental Anxiety

 B. Make dental hygiene fun

-Before you take your child to the dentist, you can also take the initiative to make regular dental care more fun and entertaining.
-When kids enjoy something, they slowly begin to normalize and no longer contain fear or hesitation.
+Before you take your child to the dentist, you can also make regular dental care more enjoyable.
+When kids enjoy something, they slowly begin to normalise it and no longer feel fear or hesitation.

 C. Tell stories that encourage